Jupyter Lab Guide¶

 -

-your conda environment is always available even if your JupyterLab instanza (aka container) is restarted
+Your conda environment is always available even if your JupyterLab instance (also known as a container) is stopped or restarted.

 -

-You can create a new Jupyter kernel, so that a notebook could be executed inside a given conda environment
+You can create a new Jupyter kernel, allowing a notebook to be executed within a specific conda environment.

 -

-It is the first step to submit a notebook to the GPU-cluster in order to execute it in batch
+It is the first step to submit a notebook to the GPU cluster for batch execution.

 Note